-Icon Action Toolbar Button Context Menu View Menu Description Show / Hide overlay Y Show or Hide the overlay for the chosen clock region in the Floorplanner View.
-Change Overlay Color Y Allows the user to change the translucent overlay color which will be used to paint the chosen clock region in the Floorplanner View (when the visibility is enabled).
-Reset Overlay Color Y Reset the chosen clock region's overlay color, allowing ACE to automatically pick a new color.
-If the overlay colors of two clock regions are too similar for easy discernment, this will pseudo-randomly pick another color.
-Each time this action is chosen, another color will be picked.
+lcon Action Toolbar Button Context Menu View Menu Description Show / Hide overlay Y Show or Hide the overlay for the chosen clock region in the Floorplanner View.
+Change Overlay Color Y Allows changing the translucent overlay color which is used to paint the chosen clock region in the Floorplanner View (when the visibility is enabled).
+Reset Overlay Color Y Reset the chosen clock region overlay color, allowing ACE to automatically pick a new color.
+If the overlay colors of two clock regions are too similar for easy discernment, this action pseudo-randomly picks another color.
+Each time this action is chosen, another color is picked.
 Q Zoom To Y Pans and zooms the Floorplanner View to show the location of the selected clock region.
-(Note that if the clock region's visibility column checkbox is disabled, the clock region overlay will not be painted and thus will not be visible.)
-Reset All Overlay Colors Y Pseudo-randomly reassigns new overlay colors for all clock regions.
-Show / Hide All Clock Regions Y Y Y This will toggle the visibility checkboxes for all clock domains in the table, causing them all to be alternately shown or hidden in the Floorplanner View.
-72 Toggle Filter Row Visibility Y Y Y Changes whether the filter row (of filter icons) at the top of the table is visible or not.
-Note that this does not alter whether filters are active, it only changes the visibility of the row of filter icons.
+(1) Reset All Overlay Colors Y Pseudo-randomly reassigns new overlay colors for all clock regions. • Configure Clock Pre- Routes Y Allows adding clock pre-route information for the selected partition(s).
+R Show / Hide All Clock Regions Y Y Y Toggles the visibility checkboxes for all clock domains in the table, causing all to be alternately shown or hidden in the Floorplanner View.
+Toggle Filter Row Visibility Y Y Y Changes whether the filter row (of filter icons) at the top of the table is visible or not.
+(2)